-To foster a low-carbon future, it is necessary to bringing together create integrated hubs startups, manufacturers, customers across sectors.
+To foster a low-carbon future, it is necessary to create integrated hubs bringing together financiers, startups, manufacturers, and customers across sectors.
 Collaborations with industry-led coalitions to synchronize large market players and ensure perspectives from developing country governments and businesses will be essential to the transition.